Policing The Progressive City

 Since the eruption of the Black Lives Matter Movement in 2014, police brutality, police violence, and police reform have emerged as central public policy concerns.
 Minneapolis has been at the center of these conversations.
 While our city was on the national forefront of progressive policing reforms (including body cameras, procedural justice and implicit bias trainings, diversion programs, and more), the Minneapolis Police Department (MPD) also faces steep criticism from activists and residents alike, especially in the wake of recent high-profile police killings of civilians, including Jamar Clark and Justine Damond (Ruszczyk).
 In May 2020, George Floyd was murdered by several now-former MPD officers, bringing Minneapolis to the center of a national and international protest movement to #DefundPolice.

-In this project, my research team uses Minneapolis as a case study in the process of police reform (or transformation).
+In this project, I use Minneapolis as a case study in the process of police reform (or transformation).
 How do activists, residents, and city leaders diagnose the problem in policing -- and its potential solutions?
 As citizens and cities grapple with the trauma of racialized police violence, understanding the role all of us play in shaping police and policing is of critical importance.
-Below, I describe our data collection efforts as well as the reports, articles, and book from the project.
+Below, I describe my team's data collection efforts as well as the reports, articles, and book forthcoming from the project.

 Northside Residents.
 North Minneapolis disproportionately experiences both high rates of crime and police contact as compared to the rest of the city.
 We completed over 120 interviews with residents in North Minneapolis in 2017-2019.
-Lasting from 30-90 minutes, these interviews start with a short survey (which uses standard measures of attitudes toward the police) and continue with an open-ended qualitative interview about participants’ attitudes toward police, experiences with police, knowledge of MPD reforms, attitudes towards police reform/transformation/abolition groups, and desires for future change.
+Lasting from 30-90 minutes, these interviews start with a short survey and continue with an open-ended qualitative interview about participants’ attitudes toward police, experiences with police, knowledge of MPD reforms, attitudes towards police reform, and desires for future change.*

 Minneapolis Police Department.
-Using MPD’s press releases, policy manuals, and informational videos; media accounts; ethnographic and video data from public policing forums; and historical archives, we document the long a timeline of MPD crises and reforms, from the start of the department through to the current tenure of Chief Medaria Arradondo.
+Using MPD’s press releases, media accounts, and historical archives, we document the long a timeline of MPD crises and reforms, from the start of the department through to the current tenure of Chief Medaria Arradondo.

-I will update this page when working papers are available to share.
-In addition, I'm working on a book project from the project (details forthcoming).
+I will update the links as papers are available to share (but feel free to email for working drafts, free PDFs, and/or pre-prints).
+In addition, I'm working on a book project from the project.

 Media: Press Coverage, Interviews, Public Talks, and Op-Eds